isomerpages/mlaw-corp/news/speeches/_posts/2018-07-25-Keynote-Address-by-Mr-Ng-How-Yue-Permanent-Secretary-for-Law-At-the-2018-UNCITRAL-ABLI-Emergence-Conference.md

 </ol>
 </li>
 </ol>

+*Re-structuring and insolvency*

+{:start="19"}
+19. Businesses involved in cross-border insolvency or re-structuring have run into difficulties coordinating their efforts across the different countries in which they have assets.
+For example, it is often uncertain whether an insolvency proceeding will be recognised in the other countries where the business has its assets.
+That is why Singapore enacted legislation in 2017 to adopt the UNCITRAL Model Law on Cross-Border Insolvency, which provides a uniform framework to help address these difficulties.

+*Value reaped*

 <ol start="20">
 <li>These are some of the ways in which Singapore has used legal convergence to provide solutions to business challenges.
 The value of legal convergence, when implemented effectively, is reflected by Singapore&rsquo;s record.</li>
 <ol style="list-style-type: lower-alpha;">